Abdominal Abscess Treatment & Management

 Percutaneous Abscess Drainage

 Drainage of pus is mandatory and is the first line of defense against progressive sepsis.
 Percutaneous computed tomography (CT)-guided catheter drainage has become the standard treatment of most intra-abdominal abscesses (see the image below).
-It avoids possibly difficult laparotomy, requires anesthesia, prevents the possibility of wound complications from open surgery, and may reduce the length of hospitalization.
+It avoids anesthesia and possibly difficult laparotomy, prevents the possibility of wound complications from open surgery, and may reduce the length of hospitalization.
 It also obviates the possibility of contaminating other areas within the peritoneal cavity.
+Percutaneous drainage, when feasible, is typically preferred to open drainage.
+[10]

-A diagnostic needle aspiration initially is performed to confirm the presence of pus, which makes performing Gram stain and culture possible.
+A diagnostic needle aspiration initially is performed to confirm the presence of pus, which makes Gram staining and culture possible.
 A large-bore drainage catheter is then placed in the most dependent position.

 In patients who are critically ill, initial percutaneous drainage can control sepsis and improve hemodynamics before definitive surgical treatment (if this becomes necessary).
 Initial catheter drainage also may drain a peridiverticular abscess enough to make a single-stage resection and bowel anastomosis possible, thus avoiding multiple-stage procedures.
 A visualized collection may be sterile (eg, bile, hematoma) or infected, and CT-guided aspiration is most helpful in distinguishing between these states.[10]

-Criteria for removal of percutaneous catheters include resolution of sepsis signs, minimal drainage from the catheter, and resolution of the abscess cavity as demonstrated by an ultrasonogram or a CT scan.
-Persistent drainage usually reflects the presence of an enteric fistula, and a CT scan with contrast should be performed.
+Criteria for removal of percutaneous catheters include resolution of sepsis signs, minimal drainage from the catheter, and resolution of the abscess cavity as demonstrated by ultrasonography or CT.
+Persistent drainage usually reflects the presence of an enteric fistula, and CT with contrast should be performed.
 Frequently, this fistula can be documented by sinography.

 Complications of percutaneous drainage include bleeding or inadvertent puncture of the gastrointestinal (GI) tract.